U.S. Route 13 in Virginia

-U.S. Route 13 (US 13) is a north–south U.S. highway established in 1926 that runs for 518 mi from Interstate 95 just north of Fayetteville, North Carolina, to U.S. Route 1 in Morrisville, Pennsylvania, a northeastern suburb of Philadelphia.
+U.S. Route 13 (US 13) is a north–south United States Numbered Highway established in 1926 that runs for 518 mi from Interstate 95 (I-95) just north of Fayetteville, North Carolina, north to US 1 in Morrisville, Pennsylvania, a northeastern suburb of Philadelphia.
 In the U.S. state of Virginia, US 13 runs north–south through the Hampton Roads and Eastern Shore regions of the state, using the Chesapeake Bay Bridge–Tunnel to get between the two.
 In the Hampton Roads area, it uses Military Highway to bypass the city centers.
 It is most usually a four-lane highway, sometimes up to freeway or expressway standards with controlled access.

 Route description

 City of Suffolk

 US 13 enters Virginia from North Carolina in the city of Suffolk in the Hampton Roads region, heading north on two-lane undivided Whaleyville Boulevard.
-The road passes through a mix of farmland and woodland with some residential and commercial development in the southern part of Suffolk, making a turn to the east in the community of Somerton.
+The road passes through a mix of farmland and woodland with some residential and commercial development in the southern part of Suffolk, making a turn to the east in Somerton Historic District.
 The route curves northeast and reaches the community of Whaleyville, where it passes a mix of homes and businesses and crosses Mineral Spring Road.
 US 13 continues through wooded areas with some farm fields and residences, heading north before curving back to the northeast.
-Farther northeast, the road widens to a divided highway before it comes to an intersection with SR 32.
+Farther northeast, the road widens to a divided highway before it comes to an intersection with State Route 32 (SR 32).
 At this point, SR 32 joins US 13 for a concurrency on Carolina Road, a four-lane divided highway.
 The road runs through residential and commercial areas as it passes to the west of Suffolk Executive Airport.
 US 13/SR 32 head past more development and become a five-lane road with a center left-turn lane before turning back into a four-lane divided highway.
-US 13 splits from SR 32 at a modified trumpet interchange to head northwest on a four-lane freeway called the Suffolk Bypass while SR 32 continues north along with US 13 Bus. into the central part of Suffolk.
+US 13 splits from SR 32 at a modified trumpet interchange to head northwest on a four-lane freeway called the Suffolk Bypass while SR 32 continues north along with US 13 Business (US 13 Bus.) into the central part of Suffolk.